The word yoga in Devanāgarī

 I have started to learn Sanskrit in 2018, and it is a source of a lot of joy.
 Having said that, it also – like any language, but especially so as it is not really possible to practice conversation in Sanskrit – requires time, a lot of patience and many repetitions.

-Since autumn 2019, I offer private classes and once per year introductory courses for Sanskrit on the basis of Zoë’s book Yogāvatāraṇam.
-These classes are meant as a support for interested students who are unable or uninterested in participating Zoë’s online courses, but would still like to use her book as a basis for exploring Sanskrit.
+Since autumn 2019, I regularly offer private classes and a few times per year introductory courses for Sanskrit on the basis of Zoë’s book Yogāvatāraṇam.

 Private classes and study groups